Christmas 1968

 10 / 68 - 10 / 69

-A Stallion slick holds one skid on the ground and extracts
+A Stallion slick holds it's right skid steady on the ground and takes on some South

-some Infantry "Grunts" from a hilltop too rough to land on.
+Vietnamese Infantry "Grunts" from a hilltop too steep and rough to land on.

 ^